onqtam/rcrl/README.md

 TODO:

-- something interesting should happen in the background
+- something more interesting should happen in the background
 - get the 3 sections working
     - buttons in the GUI
     - tabbing between them with the keyboard